 A conversation about micro-frontends is only useful after the modular monolith is described through real boundaries and ownership.

-Most teams choose micro-frontends too early.
+Most teams pick micro-frontends too early.
 In practice, the first question should be much more grounded: can a modular frontend already solve the scale, ownership, and release-coordination problems inside one application.

-If not, micro-frontends stop being a fashionable term and become a real answer to team-structure bottlenecks and the oversized blast radius of one runtime.
+If not, micro-frontends stop being a fashionable term and become a real answer to team-structure bottlenecks and the oversized blast radius of a single runtime.

 What we are actually comparing

-One deployable artifact, one runtime, shared platform defaults, and clear domain modules inside the repository.
-It is often the best next step after a chaotic SPA.
+One deployable artifact, one runtime, shared platform defaults, and clear domain modules inside a single repository.
+Usually the natural next step after a sprawling single-page application (SPA).

 Micro-frontends

-Several independently released domains with explicit runtime contracts, shell orchestration, and a higher integration tax.
-They become justified when coordination cost inside one app has truly become the bottleneck.
+Several domains released independently with explicit runtime contracts, app-shell orchestration, and a noticeable integration tax.
+They become justified when coordination cost inside one app has truly turned into a bottleneck.

 The real question is ownership, not technology

-If teams do not need independent release cycles and separate contract boundaries, micro-frontends often become an expensive answer to an organizational problem that is not there yet.
+If teams do not need independent release cycles and separate contract boundaries, micro-frontends easily become an expensive answer to an organizational problem that is not there yet.

 Migration path matters more than the final pattern name

-It is more useful to think of a modular monolith as a discipline that is either already enough or prepares the product for selective micro-frontend splits without a big-bang rewrite.
+It is more useful to think of a modular monolith as a discipline that is either already enough or gradually prepares the product for selective micro-frontend splits — without a big-bang rewrite.

 Decision signals